The trouble with wheelbarrows

 Meet the builder

-A former editor at The Family Handyman, Spike Carlsen now spends his days dreaming up ingenious DIY projects.
+A former editor at Family Handyman, Spike Carlsen now spends his days dreaming up ingenious DIY projects.
 Find 75 more of his clever creations in The Backyard Homestead Guide to Building Projects (Storey Publishers).
-Available in spring of 2014.

 Spike’s wonder cart